tmux-plugins/tmux-resurrect/README.md

 configuration and continuous updates as your workflow evolves or you start new projects.

-`tmux-session-saver` saves all the little details from tmux environment so it can be easily restored after system restart.
+`tmux-resurrect` saves all the little details from tmux environment so it can be completely restored after a system restart.
 No configuration is required.
+You should feel like you never quit tmux.

 It even (optionally) [restores vim sessions](#restoring-vim-sessions)!